AzizLazz/JumpSturdy-GUI/README.md

 # 🌟 JumpSturdy GUI 🌟

-Description
+-Description

 This is the graphical user interface (GUI) for the game Jump Sturdy.
 The application offers an interactive gaming experience with multiple buttons that allow users to perform various in-game actions.
 The GUI is designed to make the game more accessible and engaging for both new and experienced players.

-Requirements
+-Requirements

 JDK 22 or higher

-Running the Game
+-Running the Game

 To start the game, simply run the main method in the Game class.

-Using the Bots
+-Using the Bots

 To use the bots, connect them to a specific port.
 This port can be changed in lines 55 & 56 of the code.
 Once connected, you can use the buttons to get suggested moves or to execute the best move automatically.

-Features
+-Features

 Interactive user interface
 Option to receive move suggestions from bots
 Execution of the best move by the bot

-Instructions
+-Instructions

 Ensure that JDK 22 is installed.
 Clone or download the project.